razshare/catpaw/README.md

 compsoer run start
 ```

+### Interested in web server examples?
+You can follow along with the examples provided by the `catpaw/web` package itself at https://github.com/tncrazvan/catpaw-web/tree/master/examples.

 ## Note

 This project is aimed at linux distributions and has not been tested properly on Windows or Mac machines.